SharkSnack/shiren-4/content/system/gameplay-basics.md

 Weapons and shields earn growth experience points when you defeat enemies using direct attacks.<br/>For the sake of keeping the term short, this site refers to it as skill points.

-※ You don't earn skill points if you defeat enemies using projectiles, moves, magic bullets, etc.
+※ You don't earn skill points if you defeat enemies using projectiles, abilities, magic bullets, etc.

 <div class="relativeImage smallScreenshot">
   <img src="../images/other/katana_level_2.png"/>